Johnny Taylor | Artist’s Statement

 My paintings explore the things we look at each day without seeing.
 Though everything is game imagery-wise, I am drawn to advertising images and glyphs, the visual shorthand of contemporary culture.

 Bright colored blocks compose my acrylic and mixed media paintings.
 I enjoy the look and feel of loose, graffiti-like marks, text, and “noise” against these vividly hued planes.
 Usually I paint with layers, with each new layer showing a bit of the one beneath, either by transparency, the masking of certain areas, or by a scraping away of recent layers.
 Often this process yields unexpected colors and forms.
-Similarly, I use corrugated cardboard, bubble wrap and other common items to apply paint in tightly striped registers.